EugeneGIS/AGDAbook/docs/07-SOM.md

 }
 ```

-## Running SOM

 ### Load the libraries

-Fist you have to load the following libraries:
+To perform the analyses and visualize the results you have to load the following libraries:

 -   **kohonen**: Supervised and Unsupervised Self-Organizing Maps (SOM)
 -   **aweSOM:** offers a set of tools to explore and analyze datasets with SOM
 -   **ggplot2**: create Elegant Data Visualizations Using the Grammar of Graphics
 -   **colorpatch**: rendering methods (ggplot extensions)